Before you register

 Please note: The Qualifying Criteria states MROs must have a minimum of 2 years trading history as an MRO providing MedCo compliant medical reports before they can apply to become a High Volume National (Tier 1) MRO.
 Therefore, all new applications will be treated as a Regional (Tier 2) application.

-MedCo have also published Guidance, FAQs and technical data aid documents to help MRO organisations understand the QC.
+MedCo have also published Guidance and a technical data aid document to help MRO organisations understand the QC.
 The aim of these documents is to clarify the approach that MedCo takes to the interpretation of the QC and to assist MROs in understanding and what is required to meet them.

 Step 2: Read the requirement to declare direct Financial Links